 - The Parasympathetic Nervous System (PNS) – calms us down to rest, digest, sleep, and heal, or shuts us way down in freeze, or dissociation, to cope with overwhelming trauma.
 It evolved first, with the reptilian brain.

-- The Sympathetic Nervous System (SNS) – revs us up to meet the demand of daily life, or revs us way up to cope with survival threat.
+- The Sympathetic Nervous System (SNS) – revs us up to meet the demands of daily life, or revs us way up to cope with survival threat.
 It evolved with the mammalian brain.

 - The Social Nervous System (Soc.NS), (Porges, 1995) – fine-tunes our system, adjusting up or down for responsive communication.
 It evolved with the human brain.